cheng-chun-yuan/TaskVault_AI/README.md

 ## 🧪 How It's Made

-**TaskVault AI** integrates zero-knowledge proofs, AI/ML models, and blockchain automation into a cohesive stack:
+**HiveMind** integrates zero-knowledge proofs, AI/ML models, and blockchain automation into a cohesive stack:

 - **Identity Verification**: Combines zkEmail and Self Protocol for secure, privacy-preserving user authentication.